krishnaanaril/Notes/Books/FunctionalProgrammingInCsharp.md

 - When dealing with an exception-based API, you can use the `Try` delegate type.
 The Run function safely executes the code in the `Try` and returns the result wrapped in an `Exceptional`.
 - HOFs in the form `(T → R) → R` (that is, functions that take a callback or continuation) can also be composed monadically, enabling you to use flat LINQ expressions rather than deeply nested callbacks.

+## Chapter 12 - Stateful programs and stateful computations

+- *Stateful computations* are functions that take a state (as well as, potentially, other arguments), and return a new state (along with, potentially, a return value).
+They’re also called state transitions.
+- When writing stateful programs, you can avoid changing state as a side effect by always passing the state explicitly as part of a function’s input and output.
+- Stateful computations are functions in the form `S → (T, S)`.
+That is, they take some state and return a value as well as an updated state.
+- Stateful computations can be composed monadically, to reduce the syntactic burden of passing the state from one computation to the next.

 ## Others